Tribute produced by

 You took on the role of mothering once more β the throne was by design.

-Now Georgia runs to you for counsel, Locksley writes you poems,
+Now Georgia comes for loving counsel, Locksley writes you poems,

 And then there's Naomi β your twin, your spitting image, your delightβ

-From her first steps on your Persian rug to spinning purple in the light.
+From her first steps on your rug to spinning purple in the light.

 Four generations deep, the love just keeps compounding,